pawarherschel/UniOfAalto2ndPhase/HerschelPawar.typ

     figure(image("hex-grid.png", fit: "contain", height: 1fr), caption: "Example Hex Grid of length 3 (standard)"), )
 ]

-// --- PAGE END 5/7

-== Player Card
-The players can draw whatever they want as their player character inside a hexagon.

-#block(
-  height: 9em,
-  width: 100%,
-  figure(
-    image("bestagon.svg", height: 1fr, width: 100%, fit: "contain"),
-    caption: "Outline for the hexagon where the players can create their character and write their final stats.", ),
-)

 The hexagon can then be attached to the grid so all the player cards are in the same place.